bantic/dns-server/README.md

 ### Files

-- samples/\* -- sample binary packets to use for debugging
+- samples/\* -- sample binary packets to use for debugging.
+  Pass these as command-line arguments to debug-packet.js

 ### TODOs

-- Figure out what goes wrong when decoding the sample packet
+- Implement a recursive lookup that starts from the root servers
-- Add decoding for more data types (only "A" type is currently decoded)
+- Add decoding for more data types (only "A", "CNAME" types currently decoded)
+- Remove the client.js -- it's not used (right?)

 ### Done TODOS

+- Created a server that can handle requests via dig, use Google Public DNS, and return the response
+- Added decoding for CNAME rdata type
 - Ensure that sending a hardcoded Dns query packet to a known resolver (e.g., 8.8.8.8) is understood and returns a valid response
   ^ Working on this.
 Not getting any response.
 It seems like the packet is wrong.
   I tried sending the "query*packet.txt" packet (by hardcoding its bytes into the debug-send-query.js script) and it \_does*